+Wastewater, as an abundant biological resource has the enormous potential for clean energy, and its treatment is an important benefit of this process.
+In order for the MFC technology to be feasible and implemented in real world conditions, the performance needs to be improved and its design has to be simplified to become cost effective for practical use.
 To explore this path further it is important to look into cost effective materials, design and methodology to showcase the technology as a serious contender for practical implementation in wastewater treatment plants.
-Ceramic materials, as porous, semi permeable membranes, have been recognised as a low cost alternative to PEMs.
-The use of ceramic materials in MFCs has been reported before as septum/separator [16] or as a whole MFC reactor [17–20].
+For example, ceramic material have been recognised as a low cost alternative to PEM and used as septum/separator [16] or as a whole MFC reactor [17–20].
 In addition, the electrode material is another critical factor of the MFC architecture that plays an important role in performance, cost of production and preparation, as well as longevity and maintenance.
-In this respect, activated carbon as cathode material has gained a lot of interest in recent years, being an alternative material to the more expensive platinum [21–24].
+In this respect, activated carbon based cathodes are inexpensive and useful alternatives to Pt-catalyzed electrodes in MFCs [21–24].

-The aims of this work were therefore to: i) develop a simple, ceramic based MFC design as an immersed anode in a wastewater tank for both energy recovery and microbially driven electrosynthesis of catholyte; ii) explore simple and cost effective ceramic designs based only on carbon electrodes and ceramic materials, iii) demonstrate the catholyte generation in situ within the catholyte chamber as a means of water recovery and carbon capture.
+The aims of this work were therefore to: i) develop a simple, ceramic based MFC design as an immersed anode in a wastewater tank for both energy recovery and microbially driven electrosynthesis of catholyte; ii) explore simple and cost effective designs based only on carbon electrodes and ceramic materials, iii) demonstrate the catholyte generation in situ within the catholyte chamber as a means of water recovery and carbon capture.

 Materials and methods